 - Some pumps now account for temperature.
 So although 20L may be delivered, your gauge may not look as if you have put that in, this will depend whether the temperature of the fuel is hot or cold.
 As soon as your engine starts the fuel will warm up or cool down, and will therefore give the correct amount.

 - The price.
-If you pay the same amount of fuel each time, then you may get less fuel as the cost of fuel is rising.
+If you pay the same amount for fuel each time, then you may get less fuel as the cost of fuel is rising.

 Pubs and Restaurants

-We also carry out tests to ensure there is no more than 5% of a head is given, as this will be a short measure.
+We also carry out tests to ensure draught beer is the right measure and there is no more than 5% allowance for the head of the beer, as this would be short measure.

 Most supermarkets nowadays have meat, fish, delicatessen counters where all this is weighed out on demand.
 These weighing scales are normally testing in house, but we carry out inspections on the weighing scales and on their pricing.